-The basic EIGRP packet payload format is identical for all three protocols, although there are some protocol-specific variations.
+The basic EIGRP packet payload format is identical for both IPv4 and IPv6, although there are some protocol-specific variations.
 Packets consist of a header, followed by a set of variable-length fields consisting of Type/Length/Value (TLV) triplets.